caramujm/Basic-Spyware/README.md

 Uploaded the finish product (Crack.exe and WindowsAlert.exe into the Spotify dir and then compressed).

--> What can be improved:
-Add more docstrings and documentation.

 -> Why was created for:
 Learn more about python and windows.
 I tested on myself and was not created for bad purposes.